klind/logincache/README.md

 If you have questions please feel free to ask them.

 # Solution
 ### Setup
 The application is develop with Spring Boot.
-When building and compiling make sure there is access to maven repository.
+When building and compiling, make sure there is access to maven repository.
 To run the application execute the class **com.code.logincache.LoginCacheApplication**
 This will start up the application in an embedded Tomcat server.